flokk.

 Galata Tower (Galata Kulesi)

 Climb the fourteenth-century Genoese tower for a 360-degree panoramic view over Istanbul that gives kids and adults alike a final chance to piece the whole city together visually.
-Book tickets online
+Book tickets online in advance to skip the queue and aim for a late-morning visit before tour groups arrive.

 experiences